acecondor/w2box/readme.txt

+2019 - Maurizio Condini
+Work for PHP 7.2 compatibily (work in progress)

 20110626 Andrei Neculau
 I have been using w2box for small projects for 2-3 years now.
 Thought the least I can do as a thank-you-w2box! is release the project back into the wild (including my small fixes & additions), as Clement Beffa has moved away from the project.
 Enjoy & fork away!